TritonDataCenter/node-moray/docs/man/man3/moray.md

   An [artedi](https://github.com/joyent/node-artedi) metrics collector.
 This will be passed to the underlying node-fast component which will add metrics for count and duration of RPC calls.

+`metricLabels` (object)
+  An [artedi](https://github.com/joyent/node-artedi) labels object.
+This will be passed to the underlying node-fast component and the labels will be added as each metric is collected.

 `cueballOptions` (object)
   Overrides cueball-related options, including various timeouts and delays.